HuidaeCho/covid-19/README.md

 [Corona Data Scraper](https://coronadatascraper.com/)'s data is inconsistent in reporting recovered and deaths counts for some counties in the US.

 I decided to use CSSE's daily reports to create timeseries data myself.
 A work-in-progress version is committed.
 I'm still working on it...
+The US has now three levels (country, states, and counties).
+It's so messy to aggregate different levels of localities into seamless statistics.

 ## Data Sources